-Joint visit to the Jewish Museum and Holocaust Centre for secondary schools
+Gandel Philanthropy joint visit to the Jewish Museum of Australia and Jewish Holocaust Centre for secondary schools

 To understand the Holocaust and what was lost, one needs to first understand who a Jew is and what the Jewish community represents.
 This subsidised program offers students the opportunity to visit both the Jewish Museum of Australia and the Jewish Holocaust Centre.
 As part of this program, students engage with the Jewish community of Victoria and contemporary Australian Jewish culture – heritage, art, religion and identity – at the Jewish Museum of Australia.
 At the Holocaust Centre, students explore the consequences of hatred, prejudice and racism and have the precious opportunity to meet one of the few remaining Holocaust survivors.